Agency-by-agency highlights of Trump's 2019 budget

-WASHINGTON – Highlights from President Donald Trump's budget for fiscal year 2019.
+Highlights from President Donald Trump's budget for fiscal year 2019, released Monday.

 Continue Reading Below